Are you ready to discover your college program?

 Nearly every organization markets a service or product.
 Even nonprofits use marketing to reach donors to help them achieve their mission.
-The Bureau of Labor Statistics (BLS) projects demand for advertising, promotions, and marketing managers to grow 8% between 2018 and 2028.
+The Bureau of Labor Statistics (BLS) projects demand for advertising, promotions, and marketing managers to grow by 10% from 2020-2030.

-This guide outlines MBA in marketing careers, including factors that impact salary, frequently asked questions about the degree, and professional organizations for students and graduates.
+This guide outlines MBA in marketing careers.
+We cover factors impacting salary, frequently asked questions about the degree, and professional organizations for students and graduates.
 We also include a discussion with a marketing expert to offer firsthand knowledge of the field.

-Graduates with an MBA in marketing can work in diverse roles, such as marketing director, public relations professional, and advertising director.
+Graduates with an MBA in marketing can work in roles such as marketing director, public relations professional, and advertising director.
 Below, we outline five potential careers and salaries for graduates.

-According to the BLS, marketing managers earn an average of $145,620 per year.
+According to the BLS, marketing managers earn a median annual salary of $141,490.
 These professionals help market a product, service, or mission.
 Marketing managers perform various tasks depending on their organization, such as overseeing social media managers, setting goals for campaigns, generating new ideas to reach target demographics, and using research to evaluate marketing efforts.

 Marketing Communications Director

-PayScale reports that marketing communications directors earn $80,628 per year, on average.
+Payscale reports that marketing communications directors earned an average annual salary of $84,990 as of January 2022.
 Marketing communications directors must possess strong communication and project management skills.
 These individuals often oversee multiple employees and delegate tasks, so much of their job requires communicating with their team and motivating others.

 These professionals must also possess significant knowledge about branding.
 They protect a company's trademark and ensure that employees remain consistent with brand representation across all communication and marketing materials.